moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Stream Cancellation

-A QUIC stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
+QUIC streams aside from the control stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
 Early termination of a QUIC stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.

 ## Termination  {#session-termination}